esmf-org/nuopc-comp-testing/README.md

 #### Describing configuration of component testing through using YAML specification

-The description of the component testing (i.e., input files required for both CDEPS and model component and namelist files) is defined via set of YAML files.
-In this case, test could have following YAML files,
+The description of the component testing is defined via set of YAML files.
+The [Noah-MP land model](https://github.com/NOAA-EMC/noahmp) example will be used in the rest of the document to give brief introduction about the YAML files, their structures and building GitHub Action to test the component .

 ##### Top-level YAML file for driver